 Courses requiring consent or permission

 Courses that list ‘consent or permission of instructor or department chair’ must be pre-approved.
 Obtain written permission from the appropriate faculty member and bring it to the Registrar’s Office before Web registration.

 Prerequisite override and Time conflict override forms can be obtained from the Department chair of the course you are trying to register for.
 If you have previously obtained a prerequisite override or course substitution for a particular course and need this prerequisite override again, please come to the Registrar's Office to verify we have the copy on file before your scheduled time to register.

 To elect this grading option you must come into the Registrar’s Office and complete the proper form to declare one course CR/NCr prior to the end of the first week of classes.

-To elect to take a course as an audit one must have the instructor’s permission and complete the declaration form in the Registrar’s Office prior to August 29th.
+To elect to take a course as an audit one must have the instructor’s permission and complete the declaration form in the Registrar’s Office prior to the start of the term.

 Advance approval may be granted by filling out the proper form in the Registrar’s Office.
 First year students may not overload.

 Important information for students receiving financial aid: If a student receives a grant from the State of Illinois they MUST be enrolled for no less than 4 course units.
 Enrolling in 3 would reduce the grant nearly 25% - but tuition would NOT be reduced.
 If they receive a federally subsidized loan, Pell or SEOG grant, they must be enrolled for at least 3 course units for the term to be a full-time student for federal financial aid purposes.
 Please contact the Financial Aid Office if you have any questions.